Ana020-png/Churn-Analysis-and-Prediction-Project/README.md

 ## ✅ How to Run

 1. Execute SQL scripts in `/sql` to load & clean data and create views.
-2. Open Power BI `.pbix` files and link them to your SQL views.
+2. Open Power BI `churn_analysis.pbix` files and link them to your SQL views.
 3. Run `churn_modeling.ipynb` to train model and save predictions.
 4. Reload predictions into Power BI for visualization.